LiEnby/psvita-elfs/README.md

 (uploading to escape dots_tb's rage of constantly asking me for files)

-- This is NOT a hack please dont make this out as "news" this is more or less just for convenince (and to stop dots asking me to upload shit for him)
+- This is NOT a hack we have been able to decrypt update files since forever. please dont make this out as "news" this is more or less just for convenince (and to stop dots asking me to upload shit for him)